Smoke alarms or detectors work even when you cannot smell smoke. Tips for proper use include:

 - Install them in hallways, in or near all sleeping areas, the kitchen, and garage.

 - Test them once a month.
-Change the batteries regularly or at least once a year.
+Change the batteries regularly.
+Another option is an alarm with a 10-year battery.

 - Dust or vacuum over the smoke alarm as needed.